-- Each school within the LEA must have a locale code of 6, 7, or 8 as assigned by the NCES. - Previously, LEAs eligible for both SRSA and RLIS funding are automatically enrolled in the former. - Leap Into Science Leap Into Science is an evidenced-based literacy and STEM program.
+- Leap Into Science Leap Into Science is an evidence-based literacy and STEM program.
 The Leap curriculums offer hands-on learning for children ages 3-10 through three different opportunities of making predictions, asking questions about scientific concepts, and testing predictions.
-The curriculum for 3-5 year old youth includes books and STEM activities that connect and encourage exploration.
+The curriculum for 3-5-year-old youth includes books and STEM activities that connect and encourage exploration.
 The curriculum for youth ages 6-10 provides books and hands-on activities to expand and encourage critical thinking.
 The program also includes a family engagement component.
-The current curriculum for Leap Into Science are: Balance, Wind, and Light and Shadows.
-Leap Into Science is implemented through The Franklin Institute in Philadelphia, and provider trainings are offered through the West Virginia Statewide Afterschool Network and West Virginia University Extension Service. - 21st Century Community Learning Centers (21st CCLC) Programs Many of the Boys and Girls Club focuses on tracking homework completion and grades and provides homework and tutoring support.
-These clubs' specialty is "power hour" where students complete homework with staff assisting as needed (ED, 2020c).
+The current curriculum for Leap Into Science are Balance, Wind, and Light and Shadows.
+Leap Into Science is implemented through The Franklin Institute in Philadelphia, and provider training are offered through the West Virginia Statewide Afterschool Network and West Virginia University Extension Service. - 21st Century Community Learning Centers (21st CCLC) Programs Many of the Boys and Girls Club focuses on tracking homework completion and grades and provides homework and tutoring support.
+These clubs' specialty is "power hour " where students complete homework with staff assisting as needed (ED, 2020c).
 Some 21st CCLC programs use online differential learning platforms such as I-Ready, Freckle, and APR to support literacy achievement and track improvements of students, yet others integrate experiential learning such as theater or cooking classes to increase reading skills.
 Many teachers, often from the same schools that offer afterschool programs, are employed to offer small group tutoring as part of the afterschool programs.
-Save The Children, a 21st CCLC funding recipient and national non-profit, has literacy, math, and social-emotional programs in 7 after school sites and soon to have 10 after school sites.
-The Save The

-Children programs are for kindergarteners through sixth grades, and features a curriculum built around the Literacy Block - an hour of activities supporting increased reading achievement, including guided independent readying practice, fluency-building support and listening to books read aloud.
+Save The Children, a 21st CCLC funding recipient and national non-profit has literacy, math, and social-emotional programs in 7 after-school sites and soon to have 10 after-school sites.
+The Save The Children programs are for kindergarteners through sixth grades and feature a curriculum built around the Literacy Block an hour of activities supporting increased reading achievement, including guided independent reading practice, fluency-building support, and listening to books read aloud.